 So why is customer retention so important?
 Well, for starters, there’s an old business rule that says: “It’s six times more expensive to acquire a new customer than it is to keep an existing one.”
-Now I’m no mathematician, but I have a funny feeling this means you would need to invest way more resources to acquire new buyers than you would to keep your current customer.
-It’s a heck of a lot harder to convince a new potential buyer that you’re worth their money than your returning customers who already like your product or service.
-You just need to make sure they continue to like it!
+This means you need to invest way more time, money, and effort to acquire new customer than you do to keep a current customer.

 How do you do that?
 Well, let’s look at the top three reasons that customers leave businesses.